 This was not the last time Rene Bond would show up at a sporting event.
-In fact she would be named “queen [lower-case in original] of the All-Pro Championship race series” at the Orange County International Raceway in February 1972.
+In fact she would be named “queen of the All-Pro Championship race series” at the Orange County International Raceway in February 1972 (see note).
 How this title was achieved, and for how long she reigned are both unknown.
 But I bet a good lunch at the Capri Show World snack counter that it was directly related to the Arts-Media All-Starlets.
-My guess is this was the work of a modelling agency, perhaps Arts-Media, but even though I’ve dug somewhat deep I’ve yet to find any other references to an A-M.
+My guess is this was the work of a modelling agency, perhaps Arts-Media, but even though I’ve dug somewhat deep I’ve yet to find any other references to an Arts-Media company.

 So that brings us to the new (to me) name, Mara Moder.
 This is not a name that is included in the early days of porn, and consequently I’d never heard of her.
 In fact I’ve not been able to identify if she ever participated to the, um, depths that her two compatriots at the bowling alley most certainly did (to be blunt, I don’t think she did hardcore, certainly not under the MM name anyway).
 That being said, Ms Moder was no prurient when it came to her career, as we will see soon enough.